cableguard/cgtools/README.md

 ![cableguard logo banner](./banner.png)

 # Cableguard TOOL for configuring Cableguard TUN
-This supplies the main userspace tooling for using and configuring WireGuard tunnels, with one extra option 'genaccount' to generate NEAR protocol implicit account json files with the account ID and key pair  that are stored in the ~/.near-credentials/ directory
+This supplies the main userspace tooling for using and configuring WireGuard tunnels, with two extra options 'genaccount' to generate NEAR protocol implicit account json files with the account ID and key pair that are stored in the ~/.near-credentials/$BLOCKCHAIN_ENV directory

 ## License
 This project is released under the [GPLv2](COPYING).